a-rouxel/simca/README.md

 - **Retropropagation to DMD -- mapping:** This is a graph showing the mapping of the retropropagation to the DMD.
 - **Spectral Dispersion:** This graph shows the spectral dispersion.
 - **Distorsion map:** This is a graph showing the distorsion map.

-## Contributing

-If you would like to contribute to this project, please feel free to fork the repository, make your changes and then create a pull request.
-If you have any questions, please feel free to contact the maintainers of this project.

-## License

-This project is licensed under the MIT License.
-Please see the LICENSE file for more details.